Biya96-new/AtliQ-Hardwares-SQL-Ad-Hoc-Business-Analysis/README.md

 # 📊 AtliQ Hardwares – SQL Business Insights Project

 ---

-## 🧠 Business Story

-AtliQ Hardwares is a global computer hardware company operating across multiple regions including APAC, Europe, North America, and Latin America.

-As the company expanded rapidly, a major challenge emerged:

-👉 Business teams were receiving frequent ad-hoc questions but lacked a structured and fast way to extract insights from data.

-This led to:

-- Delayed decision-making
-- Heavy dependency on manual reporting
-- Difficulty understanding product, customer, and sales performance in real time

----

 ## 🎯 Problem Statement

-The business needed a way to:

-- Quickly answer ad-hoc business questions
-- Understand sales, customers, and product performance
-- Identify trends across markets and time periods
-- Support data-driven decision-making using SQL
+AtliQ Hardwares lacks a structured and efficient way to answer ad-hoc business questions using SQL, leading to delays in decision-making and limited visibility into key business performance areas.

+The business required a data-driven approach to quickly analyze sales, customers, products, and market trends to support faster and more accurate decision-making.

 ---